phalt97/notification-system-design/README.md

 ## Notification Processor ##

-The notification processor is a critical component of the notification system responsible for consuming events from the event queue, processing them, and determining which notifications need to be sent.
-It performs several key tasks:
+The notification processor is a critical component of the notification system, responsible for processing events and determining which notifications to send users.
+It performs several key tasks, including:

-- Event Consumption: The notification processor continuously monitors the event queue for new events.
-Once an event is detected, it is retrieved and stored in a temporary buffer for processing.
-- Event Validation: Before proceeding with notification generation, the notification processor validates the retrieved event to ensure its integrity and authenticity.
-This may involve checking event signatures, timestamps, and other relevant data to prevent processing invalid or erroneous events.
-- User Preference Check: For each valid event, the notification processor checks the user's notification preferences to determine if a notification should be generated.
-This involves retrieving the user's notification settings from a database or other storage mechanism and evaluating them against the event type and context.
-- Duplicate Notification Filtering: To avoid sending unnecessary or redundant notifications, the notification processor implements duplicate notification filtering (Redis queue).
-It checks whether a notification has already been sent for the same event or context and skips generating a duplicate if so.
-- Notification Content Generation: If a notification is deemed necessary, the notification processor generates its content.
-This may involve extracting relevant information from the event, applying user-specific formatting, and tailoring the message to the appropriate notification channel.
-- Notification Prioritization: Based on the event type, user preferences, and other factors, the notification processor assigns a priority level to the notification.
-This priority level may determine the order in which notifications are sent or the prominence they receive in the user's notification feed.
-- Notification Routing: Once a notification is generated and prioritized, the notification processor routes it to the appropriate notification delivery channel.
-This may involve sending the notification to a specific notification adapter or directly to a third-party notification service.
-- Notification Delivery Tracking: The notification processor maintains a record of sent notifications, including their delivery status and any associated errors or delivery failures.
-This information may be used for troubleshooting, reporting, and improving notification delivery performance.
-- Performance Optimization: The notification processor is designed to handle high volumes of events and notifications efficiently.
-It employs various techniques, such as caching, batch processing, and asynchronous operations, to minimize latency and maximize throughput.
+- Consuming and validating events
+- Checking user preferences and filtering duplicates
+- Generating and prioritizing notifications
+- Routing notifications to the appropriate channel
+- Tracking delivery status and optimizing performance
-- Error Handling and Recovery: The notification processor is designed to be robust and handle unexpected errors or interruptions.
-It incorporates error handling mechanisms to retry failed operations, log errors for debugging, and alert administrators in case of critical issues.
+- Handling errors and interruptions gracefully

+The notification processor is designed to be robust, scalable, and efficient, ensuring that users receive timely, relevant, and personalized notifications.

 ### 👉 Notification Vendors ###
 - IOS notification delivery is handled by APNs.
 You trigger their API with the required payload and they deliver the notification to the user.